ddialar/cosuno.challenge/README.md

 Finally, the rest of the application code will be located into the `/src` folder.
 At this last folder I have distributed the code in different layers which I explain in the next sections:

-#### <a id="architehture-front"></a>🖥 FrontEnd side
+#### <a id="architecture-front"></a>🖥 FrontEnd side

 The whole FrontEnd code is placed into the `/src/view` layer.

-I have done it this way in prder to provide a decoupling level enough in order to ensure the scalability and maintainability of this part of the application.
+I have done it this way in order to provide a decoupling level enough to ensure the scalability and maintainability of this part of the application.

-Into this folder, we can find seceral directories with the next function:
+Into this folder, we can find several directories with the next function:

 - 📂 `components`